-The tax charge for the period is recognised in the income statement, the statement of comprehensive income or directly in equity according to the accounting treatment of the related transaction.
+The tax charge for the period is recognised in the income statement or directly in equity according to the accounting treatment of the related transaction.

 Current tax assets and liabilities are measured at the amounts expected to be recovered from or paid to the tax authorities.
 The tax rates and tax laws used to compute the amounts are those that have been enacted or substantively enacted by the reporting date.